 purchase 1 n/Expensive Drink redeem/true

-(where the customer doesn't have enough points)Exiting via command
+(where the customer doesn't have enough points)sf all/true

 Exiting via window controls